aledognini/ros2-docker-modular-data-acquisition-for-av/README.md

 This guide provides the necessary steps to configure and start the individual system containers.

+* The file "build.sh" is used to build the Docker image.
+* The file "start.sh" is used to start the Docker container.
+* The file "connect.sh" is used to connect to a Docker container that is already running.
+* The file "record.sh" is used to record a ROS2 bag.

 ## 0\) Initial Configuration (CycloneDDS)

 **⚠️ Before proceeding, you must set the correct configurations for CycloneDDS.**